-Associations are developed to bring like-minded individuals together to fight for a common cause.
+Associations bring like-minded individuals together to fight for a common cause.
 They provide members with education, professional development, industry information, volunteering opportunities, networking opportunities and more.
-In order to keep a group of people invested in an association and industry, it’s important to dig deeper and find out what makes them tick when it comes to association involvement.
+To keep a group of people invested in an association and industry, it’s important to dig deeper and find out what makes them tick when it comes to association communications and involvement.

 Questions to Ask About Member Satisfaction

 Similar to the many applications of machine learning, there are various ways to gauge for how satisfied association members are with their membership and involvement opportunities.
 Here are some questions association leaders should be asking themselves:

 - What is it that your members need from being a part of your association?

 - At what point in a person’s career would they be more inclined to join an association?